tttppp/ragl/rules.md

 1.1.1 The League is split into Masters (1st tier) and Minions (2nd tier) divisions.

-1.1.2 Recruits division (3rd tier) might be considered in case there are enough signups for its creation.
+1.1.1.1 Recruits division (3rd tier) might be considered in case there are enough signups for its creation.

+1.1.2 Masters division is always a single group of players.
+There is a minimum of 8 players in Masters division.
+There is a maximum of 16 players in Masters division.

-1.1.3 Each division may consist of one or more groups of players.
+1.1.3 Each division except Masters may consist of one or more groups of players.
 There is a minimum of 8 players per group.
 There is a maximum of 16 players per group.

 1.1.4 Players are assigned to divisions according to their performance in the previous season.
 The ranking list is as follows:
 * Players that finished above relegation spots in Masters
 * Promoted players from Minions
 * Relegated players from Masters
 * Players that finished below promotion spots in Minions
+* Disqualified/forfeited players from Masters
 * Players qualified through pre-season events

-1.1.5 In case the division is split into groups, some sort of seeding according to the ranking list takes place to prevent uneven draw of the groups rosters.
+1.1.5 In case the division is split into groups, seeding according to the ranking list takes place to prevent uneven draw of the groups rosters.

 1.1.6 Players who feel like they've found themselves in a division above their skill level may request to be dropped a division lower to better accommodate them.